open-telemetry/opentelemetry-specification/specification/metrics/api.md

   also return a no-op Meter here if application owners configure the SDK to suppress telemetry produced by this library.

-This API MAY accept the following parameters:
+Additionally, this API MAY accept the following parameters:

 * `version`: Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: `1.0.0`.